TheInfinityUser/PvZ2-Decoding/PAM.md

       - index - <i>Integer.
 Index of the element to be added.</i>
       - name - <i>String.
 Name of the element to be added.</i>
       - resource - <i>Integer.
 Index of the resource to be used.</i>
       - sprite - <i>Boolean.
 If true, the resource index will reference the sprites indexed in the order in which they are present in sprite[].
-If false, the resource index will reference the images indexed in the order in which they are present in image[].
+If false, the resource index will reference the images indexed in the order in which they are present in image[].</i>
       - additive - <i>Boolean.
 Purpose not known/not that useful.</i>
       - preload_frame - <i>Integer.
 Purpose not known/not that useful.</i>
       - time_scale - <i>Float.
 Purpose not known/not that useful.</i>